 The apparel industry in Japan is very competitive, just like the rest of the world.
 In this article, we will look at the success of Instagram brands developed by female Japanese influencers and how they closely engage with their fans, differentiating themselves from other companies.
 We will introduce 8 examples of female-led clothing brands in Japan.

 RANDEBOO is a women’s brand launched by SEIKA, who started her career as a model in Hokkaido.
-When she launched the brand, she only had a few thousand followers, but her account grew rapidly to 165,000 follower.
+When she launched the brand, she only had a few thousand followers, but her account grew rapidly to 165,000 followers.
 Feminine and vintage tastes are the characteristics of the design, and SEIKA is still the brand model.
 The concept of being simple and elegant, yet playful, is popular among Japanese women, especially among women in their teens and twenties.

 Louren is an apparel brand directed by Ryomi Sato, with 110K followers.
 The brand is popular among women in their 20s and 30s, and their simple French basic clothing designs are so popular that they sell out instantly.
 The brand philosophy, which makes women feel fashion is something familiar, has gained a lot of loyal fans.
 The brand is not only successful online, but has done some pop-up events throughout Japan.